DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 sites, it was difficult not to view these numbers as a report of my success.
 During my youth, I can recount numerous occasions where young men described how they ranked women.
-The woman became an object in this rating game, an exercise in who deserves a man’s attention.
+The woman became an object in this rating game, an exercise in who deserves a man's attention.
 The higher the number, the more desirable she was considered.
-In the 11th grade, Shane told me that on a scale of one to ten, I was a “six” because I wore my hair short, and my chest was too small.
-My anxiety about “low numbers” was fostered from an awareness that my ability to find a partner was hinging on my ability to compete with other women, and again, here was my score right in front of me.
+In the 11th grade, Shane told me that on a scale of one to ten, I was a "six" because I wore my hair short, and my chest was too small.
+My anxiety about "low numbers" was fostered from an awareness that my ability to find a partner was hinging on my ability to compete with other women, and again, here was my score right in front of me.
 According to the site, this is how the world of dating goes for everybody.
-As stated upfront in one Okcupid.com blog, “we all know that beautiful people are more successful daters”[^17_Lindsay_22] However, different from men, women at a much earlier age internalize the messages that their inherent value to other people comes first from their attractiveness and their ability to secure a partner.[^17_Lindsay_23] Men do have to compete based on looks; yet just based on the use of women’s modeling photo’s or professional pictures as their dating profile icon, my impression was their pressure did not come with the same intensity.
+As stated upfront in one Okcupid.com blog, "we all know that beautiful people are more successful daters"[^17_Lindsay_22] However, different from men, women at a much earlier age internalize the messages that their inherent value to other people comes first from their attractiveness and their ability to secure a partner.[^17_Lindsay_23] Men do have to compete based on looks; yet just based on the use of women's modeling photo's or professional pictures as their dating profile icon, my impression was their pressure did not come with the same intensity.